Banner-Z/G-SPEED/README.md

 ## G-SPEED Training and Evaluation

-### Step 0: Download the dataset or collect if from scratch.
+### Step 0: Download the dataset or collect it from scratch.

 ### Step 1: Annotate editing actions using dynamic programming.